Integral p-adic Hodge theory: Introduction

 Theorem~\ref{ThmC} provides two different ways of looking at $A\Omega_{\frak X}$.
 On one hand, it can be regarded as a deformation of the de~Rham complex of $\frak X$ from $\roi$ to its pro-infinitesimal thickening $A_\inf\to \roi$, by (ii).
 This is very analogous to regarding crystalline cohomology of $\frak X_k$ as a deformation of the de~Rham complex of $\frak X_k$ from $k$ to its pro-infinitesimal thickening $W(k)\to k$.
 This turns out to be a fruitful perspective for certain problems; in particular, if one chooses coordinates on $\frak X$, then $A\Omega_{\frak X}$ can be computed explicitly, as a certain ``$q$-deformation of de~Rham cohomology''.
 This is very concrete, but unfortunately it depends on coordinates in a critical way, and we do not know how to see directly that $A\Omega_{\frak X}$ is independent of the choice of coordinates in this picture.

 \begin{remark} This discussion raises an interesting question: is there a site-theoretic formalism, akin to crystalline cohomology, that realizes $A\Omega_{\frak X}$?
 Note that $A\Omega_{\frak X} \widehat{\dotimes}_{A_\inf} A_\crys$ does indeed arise by the crystalline formalism thanks to Theorem~\ref{ThmC} (iii).
-It is tempting to use the infinitesimal site to descend further to $A_\inf$; however, one can show that this approach does not work, essentially for the same reason that infinitesimal cohomology does not work well in characteristic $p$. \end{remark}
+It is tempting to use the infinitesimal site to descend further to $A_\inf$; however, one can show that this approach does not work, essentially for the same reason that infinitesimal cohomology does not work well in characteristic $p$.\footnote{Footnote added in print: The question raised in this remark has been answered affirmatively by the construction of the prismatic site that shall appear in the forthcoming \cite{BhattScholzePrism}.} \end{remark}

 On the other hand, by Theorem~\ref{ThmC} (iv), one can regard $A\Omega_{\frak X}$ as being $R\nu_\ast \bb A_{\inf,X}$, up to some $\mu$-torsion, i.e.~as a variant of \'etale cohomology.
 It is this perspective with which we will define $A\Omega_{\frak X}$; this has the advantage of being obviously canonical.
 However, this definition is not very explicit, and much of our work goes into computing the resulting $A\Omega_{\frak X}$, and, in particular, getting the comparison to the de~Rham complex.
 It is this computation which builds the bridge between the apparently disparate worlds of \'etale cohomology and de~Rham cohomology.